maixnor/wu-quartz/content/semester 3/Corporate Goodness SF Presentation.md

 - ***environment***
 - human rights
 - product

 ---

 # News

 ---

 ## Solar Inc.
-> The company is facing fines for
+> The company is large facing fines for anti-union behavior.

+> Solar Inc is under investigation regarding anti-union behavior and may be fined up to USD 100.000 for this behavior.

+---

+# Textual Analysis
+> Textual Analysis is a research method that involves closely and critically examining written, spoken, or visual messages.
+It refers to the process of deconstructing text and its underlying themes, messages, and symbols [...].